 Bending tree at the end of River Bend Trail, near base of High Falls

-The smooth, flat rock surface at Triple Falls is a great place for a picnic.
-To beat the crowds, come early with a breakfast picnic!
+The smooth, flat rock surface at Triple Falls is perfect for a picnic.
+To beat the crowds, come early with a breakfast!

 The short hike to the top of Cedar Rock is nearby.
 See our Cedar Rock Guide.
 See more DuPont fall pics.

 Covered Bridge near the top of High Falls, on Buck Forest Road (for walking and biking)

 Our favorite waterfall hike in the Asheville area is at DuPont State Forest, located between Brevard and Hendersonville.
 Located about 40 miles southwest of Asheville, this 10,000-acre North Carolina state forest is home to 90 miles of hiking trails.
 A three-mile roundtrip hike (mostly level with a couple of climbs) takes you to three beautiful waterfalls (Hooker, Triple and High Falls).
 Or take a 7-mile DuPont waterfall hike.

 The three mile waterfall hike at DuPont State Forest is most crowded on weekend afternoons.
 For more solitude, arrive early and visit on weekdays.
 Or take a breakfast for a very early morning hike and picnic on the roads at Triple Falls.